TheRacetrack/plugin-tomcat-job-type/docs/job_tomcat.md

 Set `lang: tomcat:latest` in your `job.yaml` manifest file in order to use this type of job.

+Under the hood it is using gradle with `war` plugin, which will build your code to `app/build/libs/app.war` file.
+This file will be hosted by the Tomcat at appropriate endpoints.

+The best way to create your own job, is to copy the `sample` folder and start making changes.

 ## Job standards
 Let's assume you already have your code in a repository at `Adder.java`:
 ```java